 This is how the Porges families

-Amazingly, we discovered that all the Porges families who lived in America originated from Austria/Czechoslovakia, like our great-grand-father about whom we did not know much.
+Amazingly, we discovered that all the Porges families living in America originated from Austria/Czechoslovakia, like our great-grand-father about whom we did not know much.
 It was our belief that Porges was an uncommon name, the origin of which was unclear.

 We looked up the PORGES records registered in the Paris public libraries and discovered PORGES entries in the arts, literature, business, politics, religion, sections of encyclopedias.

 ben Israel Naphtaly Hirsch Porges born in Prague, ca 1600, rabbi and emissary of the Ashkenazi community of Jerusalem, who was potentially the common ancestor to all the Porgeses

 We tried to elucidate the origin of the name and the common legend that PORGES was a Sephardic name, derived from PORtuGES, or Burger, or Burgos.